Political parties in the United States: Democratic Party

-The Democratic Party is one of two major political parties in the U.S. Founded as the Democratic Party in 1828 by Andrew Jackson and Martin Van Buren, it is the oldest extant voter-based political party in the world.
+The Democratic Party is the major contemporary left-wing political party in the United States.
+Founded as the Democratic Party in 1828 by Andrew Jackson and Martin Van Buren, it is the oldest extant voter-based political party in the world.

 Since 1912, the Democratic Party has positioned itself as the liberal party on domestic issues.
 The economic philosophy of Franklin D. Roosevelt, which has strongly influenced modern American liberalism, has shaped much of the party's agenda since 1932.
 Roosevelt's New Deal coalition controlled the White House until 1969, with the exception of the two terms of President Eisenhower from 1953 to 1961.
 Until the mid-20th century, the Democratic Party was the dominant party among white southerners, and was then the party most associated with the defense of slavery.
 Following the Great Society under Lyndon B. Johnson, the Democratic Party became a more progressive party on issues of civil rights, and would slowly lose dominance in southern states until 1996.
 Since the mid-20th century, Democrats have generally been on the center-left and supported social justice, social liberalism, a mixed economy, and the welfare state; Bill Clinton and other New Democrats have pushed for free trade and neoliberalism, which is seen to have shifted the party rightwards.

 Into the 21st century, Democrats are strongest in the Northeast, West Coast, and major American urban centers.
 African Americans and Latinos tend to be disproportionately Democratic, as do trade unions.
 In 2004, it was the largest political party, with 72 million registered voters (42.6% of a total 169 million registered) claiming affiliation.
 Although his party lost the election for president in 2004, Barack Obama would later go on to become president in 2009 and stay president until January 2017.
 Obama was the 15th Democrat to hold the office, and, from the 2006 midterm elections until the 2014 midterm elections, the Democratic Party was also the majority party in the United States Senate.
 A 2011 USA Today review of state voter rolls indicates that the number of registered Democrats declined in 25 of 28 states (some states do not register voters by party).
 During this time, Republican registration also declined, as independent or no preference voting was on the rise.
 In 2011, the number of Democrats shrank by 800,000, and from 2008 they were down by 1.7 million, or 3.9%.
 In 2018, the Democratic Party was the largest in the United States with roughly 60 million registered members.